 Depending on where your destination takes your attendees, you can provide:

-- For a private boat castaway, prepare fishing gear, flippers, swimwear, goggles, sunglasses
+- For a private boat castaway, prepare fishing gear, flippers, swimwear, goggles and sunglasses

 - For a horseback trail ride, offer cowboy boots and hats

-Note: If you’re gifting any of these larger items, be sure and handle all the shipping logistics.
+Note: If you’re gifting larger items, be sure and handle shipping logistics.
 That eliminates any stress immediately so your traveler has only the amazing reminder of their experience.

 Clothing is another great option to offer.
 Many folks can’t help but pick up some new duds for an upcoming trip.
 So why not help them save money (and time) by providing a subscription to a clothing rental service.
 This option offers attendees access to popular fashion brands without the commitment.

 Other ways to make the trip a little better?
-Convenient tech gifts for the gadget gurus and pupils:
+Convenient tech gifts for gadget gurus: